shenwei356/taxonkit/doc/docs/tutorial.md

 ## Summaries of taxonomy data

-You can change the taxID of interest.
+You can change the TaxId of interest.

 1. Rank counts of common categories.